A Day at Deerness Valley Nursery

 We have a beautiful custom build bespoke log cabin building.
 Inside we change what we offer for children to use according to their interests, but we almost always offer construction with wooden blocks, some thing for our youngest children to play with, books, and things to use when taking on a role (like "mums and dads" or "super heroes").

 Most of what we do uses resources from or inspired by the natural world – many of our toys are made of wood, and most are open-ended so rely on your child’s creativity to make them “come to life”.
 You won’t see much plastic here, or much technology.
-We use tablets to take notes about your child’s learning, but you won’t find “iPad time” on our day’s schedule.
+We use tablets and phones to take notes about your child’s learning, but you won’t find “iPad time” on our day’s schedule.
 We love technology, but it isn’t good for children’s brain and visual development to spend time on screens every day.
 There will be plenty of time later in their lives to sit at computers.
 However, we do explore technology in other ways such as using remote-controlled toys and cameras.

 A short group activity